alexanderthclark/statwrap/.github/CONTRIBUTING.md

 # Contributing to Statwrap

-This documentation covers the contribution process for `statwrap`, an unstable development version.
+This documentation covers the contribution process for `statwrap`.
 Contributions are welcome, and we appreciate your interest in making `statwrap` better!

 ## Table of Contents
 1. [Introduction](#introduction)